InForsaken/Stock-Price-Prediction/README.md

 The Dash application provides a user interface for interacting with the model:
 1. Enter a stock symbol in the input field.
 2. Select a date range using the date picker.
-3. Specify the number of epochs for model training.
+3. Specify the number of epochs, batch size and sequence length for model training.
-4. Click the "Search" button to view the stock price predictions.
+4. Click the "Search" button to view the stock price predictions and enable the AI-powered chatbot.
-5. Press Submit to enable the ChatBot

 ### Notes
 Ensure a stable internet connection to fetch real-time stock information.<br>
 Some stock symbols may not be available or may have limited past data.<br>
 Adjusting the number of epochs may affect the model's accuracy and training time.